Swiss Bookkeeping and Accounting Guide Swiss Bookkeeping and Accounting Guide

 Micro entities / cash basis

-Very small businesses may use simplified cash basis accounting instead of double-entry bookkeeping.
-It records income, expenses, and net assets in a streamlined format.
-Eligibility and practical setup are covered in the Swiss Cash Basis Accounting Guide.
+Very small businesses may use simplified cash-basis accounting instead of double-entry.
+It records income, expenses and net assets in a streamlined format.
+Eligibility, setup and MWST specifics: Cash-basis Accounting Guide.

 Full double-entry bookkeeping (LLC/AG/GmbH/SMEs)

-Once thresholds are exceeded—or for most capital companies—double-entry bookkeeping is mandatory.
-This includes day-to-day postings, accruals/deferrals, accounts receivable/payable, fixed assets, and a structured monthly or quarterly close.
-The annual statements (balance sheet, income statement, notes—plus cash flow statement where applicable), deadlines, and audit requirements are outlined in the Swiss Accounting Guide.
+Once thresholds are exceeded—or for most capital companies—double-entry bookkeeping is mandatory: day-to-day postings, accruals/deferrals, AR/AP, fixed assets and a structured monthly/quarterly close.
+Annual statement content, deadlines and audit requirements: Swiss Accounting Guide.

 Group accounting

-Under certain conditions, a consolidated financial statement is required.
-Key topics include defining the consolidation perimeter, eliminations, unrealized profit adjustments, currency translation, and reporting.
-Frameworks such as Swiss GAAP FER or international standards may apply.
-See the Swiss Group Accounting Guide for a compact overview.
+A consolidated financial statement may be required.
+Key topics: consolidation scope, eliminations, unrealized profit adjustments, currency translation and reporting.
+Frameworks include Swiss GAAP FER or international standards.
+See the Swiss Group Accounting Guide.

 Ongoing bookkeeping & month-end

-Robust books start with document control: timely capture, a clear chart of accounts (e.g., SME chart), approval workflows, and reconciliations (bank, AR, AP, VAT, payroll).
-Periodic closes keep figures reliable: provisions/accruals, depreciation, inventory valuation, and intercompany reconciliations.
-How to turn this into an efficient year-end workflow through approved accounts is described in the Swiss Accounting Guide.
+Robust books start with document control (timely capture, SME chart of accounts), approval workflows and reconciliations (bank, AR, AP, VAT, payroll).
+Periodic closes keep figures reliable: provisions/accruals, depreciation, inventory valuation and intercompany reconciliations.
+Turn this into an efficient year-end workflow: Swiss Accounting Guide.

 Value Added Tax (VAT)

-VAT obligations depend on revenue and activity.
-Core topics: effective method vs. net tax rate method, filing periods, correct tax codes in the ledger, export/reverse-charge treatment, and expenses.
-A proper VAT reconciliation each period helps avoid year-end surprises.
-(Practical notes are embedded in the guides linked above.)
+VAT depends on revenue and activity.
+Core choices: effective method vs. net tax rate, filing periods, correct tax codes in the ledger, export/reverse-charge treatment and expense evidence.
+A proper MWST reconciliation each period avoids year-end surprises.
+Practical notes are embedded across the guides.

 Year-end closing & deadlines

-Statutory accounts include the balance sheet, income statement, and notes; depending on size, also a cash flow statement and a management report.
-Observe deadlines, approvals by governing bodies, and—where applicable—audit requirements.
-Publication duties may apply depending on legal form.
-Detailed checklists are in the Swiss Accounting Guide; for group matters see the Swiss Group Accounting Guide.
+Statutory accounts include balance sheet, income statement and notes; depending on size, also a cash flow statement and a management report.
+Observe deadlines, approvals and—where applicable— audit requirements.
+Checklists and timelines: Swiss Accounting Guide; for group matters see the Group Accounting Guide.

 Tools & internal controls

-Whether you use cloud accounting or existing systems, the essentials are clear processes (segregation of duties, roles & permissions), document workflows (e.g., digital AP approvals), integrations (bank feeds, payroll, e-commerce), and standardized reporting for management and authorities.
-These building blocks streamline monthly and annual closes and strengthen audit and tax compliance.
+Whether cloud or on-prem, focus on segregation of duties, roles & permissions, digital document workflows (e.g., AP approvals), integrations (bank feeds, payroll, e-commerce) and standardized reporting for management and authorities to streamline closes and support audit & tax compliance.

 Next steps

-Not sure if cash basis fits, want to establish a monthly close, or need to prepare group reporting?
-We can help with setup, process design, and closing. → Contact us
+Not sure if cash-basis fits, want a monthly close, or need group reporting?
+We can help with setup, process design and closing. → Swiss Accounting & Bookkeeping Service • or Request a proposal